dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 different means of interpreting the I Ching: in terms of state, change and essence.

-TODO: link lecture that this was obtained from. note that I can't find much info on this (even in chinese searches)
+- TODO: link lecture that this was obtained from. note that I can't find much info on this (even in chinese searches)
+- TODO: correct

 #### &#9312; State 簡易 jiǎnyì かんい 간이